Egerton of Tatton Papers

 The archive includes:

-- Egerton family accounts and receipts, seventeenth and eighteenth centuries
+- Egerton family accounts and receipts, 17th and 18th centuries;

-- correspondence, deeds and legal papers of the Pickering family of Thelwall and Hatton, Cheshire, seventeenth and eighteenth centuries
+- Correspondence, deeds and legal papers of the Pickering family of Thelwall and Hatton, Cheshire, 17th and 18th centuries;

-- over one hundred constables’ and burleymen’s presentments to the court leet of Bucklow Hundred for various townships, 1703–15
+- Over 100 constables’ and burleymen’s presentments to the court leet of Bucklow Hundred for various townships, 1703–15.

 Catalogue available online via ELGAR.